 14.1.
 All drawings and manuals submitted to the customer for consideration shall remain the property of the company and shall be returned to the company on demand.
-The customer shall not make any form of copy of any of the same without the company’s prior written approval or disclose the contents thereof to any third party.
+The customer shall not make any form of a copy of any of the same without the company’s prior written approval or disclose the contents thereof to any third party.

 14.2.
 If the company supplies any drawings or manuals to the customer with any goods sold, the customer may not disclose the contents of the drawings or manuals or provide any copies thereof to any third party without the company’s prior written consent.

 14.3.
-If the company supplies to the customer any information relating to the goods which is not generally available to the public (herein called “confidential information”) the customer undertakes not to disclose the same to any third party without the prior written consent of the company, provided that such information may be disclosed to persons purchasing the goods from the customer if the customer imposes a similar obligation upon such purchaser.
+If the company supplies to the customer any information relating to the goods which are not generally available to the public (herein called “confidential information”) the customer undertakes not to disclose the same to any third party without the prior written consent of the company, provided that such information may be disclosed to persons purchasing the goods from the customer if the customer imposes a similar obligation upon such purchaser.

 14.4.
-The customer shall in no circumstances acquire any patent, design, copyright or trademark rights in and to the goods (including any computer software) or any improvements modifications or accessories thereto by virtue only of the sale of the goods to him.
+The customer shall in no circumstances acquire any patent, design, copyright, or trademark rights in and to the goods (including any computer software) or any improvements modifications, or accessories thereto by virtue only of the sale of the goods to him.

-The company shall be entitled at any time to deal directly with any person to whom the customer has sold or ordinarily sells or hopes to sell any goods, if in the company’s absolute discretion it considers that it is necessary to do so to protect any of its rights (whether in terms of these conditions or not), including its reputation.
+The company shall be entitled at any time to deal directly with any person to whom the customer has sold or ordinarily sells or hopes to sell any goods if in the company’s absolute discretion it considers that it is necessary to do so to protect any of its rights (whether in terms of these conditions or not), including its reputation.